pachyderm/pachyderm/doc/docs/2.1.x/how-tos/jupyterlab-extension/index.md

 - Connect your Notebook to a Pachyderm cluster.
 - Browse, explore, analyze data stored in Pachyderm directly from your Notebook.
 - Run and test out your pipeline code before creating a Docker image.
-Pachyderm JupyterLab Mount Extension provides a quick and reliable data development environments that can be shared.
+The extension provides a quick and reliable data **development environment** that can be shared.

 !!!
 Important "TL;DR - Quick Start"
     We will provide two sets of instructions, depending on whether you know the cluster address (`pachd_address`) you want to connect your JupyterHub to or don't.